ScopeOpen/Discord-XP/README.md

 ![ConfigJson](https://cdn.discordapp.com/attachments/922450952538169384/922451727247093780/unknown.png)

+`3` **Third:** Make sure to save and keep config.json open.
+Go to your desired discord server and copy the id of the memes/media channel or a channel you'd like to send your gif/images in [Get An ID From Discord Channel]()

 ### Help & Support
 Simply ask on the issues page and I'll assist you as quick as I can